Prevocational training providers and accreditation standards

 -

-This document outlines the standards clinical attachments that are completed by PGY1 and PGY2 must meet.
-These standards should be considered in conjunction with the accreditation standards for training providers.
+PGY1 and PGY2 interns can only practise medicine in accredited clinical attachments.
+This document outlines the standards clinical attachments must meet to be accredited.
+These standards should be considered alongside the accreditation standards for training providers.

 -